davidski/msgraphr/README.md

 msgraphr
 ========

-> NOTE: This package is super raw.
+> NOTE: This package is quite raw.
 It’s a shell of some functions that
-> work for an immediate need of mine but needs a good bit of polishing.
+> work for my short-term needse but could use polishing. `msgraphr` is
-> `msgraphr` is posted for public consumption in the hope that it may be
+> posted for public consumption in the hope that it may be of use to
-> of use to some as I’m time-blocked on putting much effort into this
+> some.
+I’m time-blocked on putting much effort into this right now.
+PRs
-> right now.
-PRs o polish the package are **most** welcome.
+> are **most** welcome.

 **msgraphr** is a minimal R wrapper of the SharePoint Online (Office
 365) APIs, aiming to allow R users to pull down list information as